-What is the Tour de France?
+Tour De France 2019: Everything you need to know - CBBC Newsround

 Every wondered why the riders are so thin?
 Well, it's fair to say it's a good way to keep fit.

 If you finish the gruelling Tour, you could burn off up to 118,000 calories.
-That's the equivalent of 26 Mars bars per day.
+That's the equivalent of 26 chocolate bars per day!

-The reigning champ is Great Britain's Chris Froome who has won the race three times: in 2013, 2015 and 2016.

-But do you know your yellow jersey from your polka dot?
-Your prologue stage from your flat?
-If not, Newsround is here to help.

-The race is broken up into 21 different parts or 'stages'.
+The race is broken up into 21 different parts or 'stages' and it isn't just flat roads.

-It's not just flat roads, the Tour takes the riders up into the mountains too.
+The Tour takes the riders up into the mountains too.

 The different stages have different names: